BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/introduction.md

 **Simulink Bridge** allows you to set up a co-simulation between a Simulink model and a BeamNG vehicle.
 It comes with 2 options:

-* S-function block: Uses Simulink's s-function mechanism to communicate to BeamNG via the UDP protocol.
+* S-function block: Uses Simulink's S-function mechanism to communicate to BeamNG via the UDP protocol.

   ```{mermaid}
   graph LR;